 Our club callsign K5DX is in memory of our long-time friend and fellow club member Clarence E. Sharp who became a SK in September 2001.
 "Sharp" was a world famous DXer and contester, and an "Elmer" to all who needed one.
 Our club grew and flourished under his leadership and guidance for many years, and his operating habits were an example for all operators to follow.

-Our organization gets together in Houston, Texas on the second Thursday evening of each month for our club meetings.
+Our organization gets together in Houston, Texas on the third Thursday evening of each month for club meetings.
 We usually meet at the Tracy Gee Center on the west side of Houston, and frequently have a pre-meeting dinner location nearby.
 Check the marquee above for program info, time and location announcements, check the mail reflector, or current Bullsheet newsletter.
 We try to have dinner meetings every other month for more social time and conversation.
 If you're in the area, please join us!

 Membership in the Texas DX Society is open to all radio amateurs having a particular focus on DXing and Contesting.
-If you are interested in membership please review the constitution then complete the included membership application.
+If you are interested in membership, please review the constitution then complete the included membership application.
 We look forward to meeting you soon!

 Current Weather Conditions in Houston